idaholab/moose/docs/content/documentation/modules/level_set/example_rotate.md

 the circle during the three simulations.
 Note that in the unstabilized, un-reinitialized level set equation, both area conservation and stability issues are readily apparent.
-The instabilities are especially obvious in Figure \ref{fig:area_comparison}, where the drastic area changes are due to numerical oscillations in the solution field.
+The instabilities are especially obvious in Figure \ref{area_comparison}, where the drastic area changes are due to numerical oscillations in the solution field.
 Adding SUPG stabilization helps ameliorate the stability concern but it suffers from loss of area conservation.
 The